badtoyz/markdown-docs/raspberry-pi-ipsec-vpn.md

     mv serverCert.pem /etc/ipsec.d/certs/
     mv serverKey.pem /etc/ipsec.d/private/

->For blackberry certs rename the CA.crt to CA.cer
+>For blackberry certs rename the CA.crt to CA.cer and copy that file to a usb thumb drive so you can setup your device later

 ##Adding IPSec to run at boot